 Add the egg yolk and mix for about 30 seconds.
 The dough should start to pull together into a ball.

 Flatten the dough into a disc shape.
 Roll the dough out between two sheets of parchment paper to a 10 inch diameter circle.
 Slide parchment covered dough onto an upside down baking sheet and chill in the fridge for 30 minutes.

 Remove dough from fridge and place on a flat work surface.
 Peel the top layer of parchment off the dough.
 Replace the parchment, flip the dough over, and peel the second layer off.
 Discard it.

 Once dough is slightly malleable, carefully center and place rolled out dough on 9 inch tart pan.
 Gently press the dough down into the pan and up the sides, ensuring that no empty space remains between the dough and the pan.
 If any cracks or tears occur, patch with extra dough scraps.
 Trim the excess dough with a knife held parallel to your work surface to ensure the tart shell has a clean edge.
 Cover tart pan with plastic wrap and return to the refrigerator to chill while oven preheats.

 Preheat oven to 400 degrees F (200 C, Gas number 6).
 Remove tart pan from refrigerator and cover the dough with a piece of parchment paper.
 Fill with pie weights or dried beans (I use and reuse the latter) to keep the dough from bubbling up.
 Bake for 6 minutes and then carefully lift the weight-filled parchment from the pan.
 Return to the oven to bake an additional 6 minutes.
 Place on a baking rack to cool.

-In the bowl of a food processor, add the almond flour, flour, sugar, lemon zest, vanilla and egg.
+In the bowl of a food processor, add the almond flour, flour, sugar, salt, lemon zest, vanilla and egg.
 Scatter the butter over the top.

 Process until well mixed.
 You may need to stop the processor to scrape down the walls partway through.